Opening of the Year: Ptolemaic and Roman Period

 In the Ptolemaic and Roman periods, this involved the procession of statues held entirely within the temple.
 It was a national, not regional festival, celebrated in all temples, though regional specificities were noted.
 The statue would be carried out from the chamber where it was kept most of the time, where it was quite dark, and brought out into halls and courts with increasing amounts of sunlight.
 It went onto the roof, where the Opening of the Mouth ritual was performed.
 This and the exposure to sun was a form of spiritual revitalization.

+Alongside dedication to Ra, an inscription on the Calendar of Hathor of Dendera at the temple of Edfu proclaimed the festival to be a tribute to all goddesses.

 In the Ptolemaic and Roman periods, the New Year festivities often lasted four, five, or nine days, sometimes with a festival day marked on the last day before the intercalary days.

 The ‘uniting of the sun-disk’ (hmn itn), is recorded by Ptolemaic-Roman sources as an essential part of the New Year Feast, but there is only indirect evidence of the practice in the New Kingdom.

 It is theorized that a class of artifacts, handled bowls with relief carvings depicting Horus (sometimes in the form of Harpocrates), Isis, or Serapis, and often showing lotuses, grapes, and wreaths, made of dark stone, were ritual objects used during the new year.
 The dark color may have been evoking Nile soil, and the circular shape and lotuses may have been evoking the sun.
 Grapes were associated with rebirth and Osiris, whose rebirth was associated with the Inundation.
 The wreath may have been referencing Osiris, the crown of justification, and the wreath given to gods in this era representing triumph over enemies.
 Isis's mourning of Osiris was seen as causing the Inundation with her tears, and associated her with Sothis, the star that rises in connection with the Inundation.
 The Inundation was regarded as a smaller scale repetition of the creation of the world.

 In the Roman period, the festival was also called The Day of the Opening of the Seasons (hrw n wn tr.w), the Feast of Eternity (ḥb nḥḥ), and the Feast of Everlastingness (ḥb ḏ.t).

 It has been alleged that this festival influenced the New Year Festival held at Mankunduchi in Zanzibar, called Naoruz or Siku ya Mwaka.
 Others claim this festival has a more direct Persian influence.